2002 Macau Grand Prix: Qualifying classification

+Bold time indicates the faster of the two times that determined the grid order.

 Warm-up

 A 20-minute warm-up session was held on the morning of the race.
 Montin set the session's fastest lap of 2:14.494.
 Karthikeyan was four-hundredths of a second slower in second and Carbone was third.
 Kataoka was fourth-fastest; his fellow Japanese Kogure was fifth and Doornbos sixth.
 Kerr was seventh-quickest, Costa eighth and the Japanese duo of Ide and Hiranaka were ninth and tenth.

 Race

 Sunday's race was divided into two aggregate legs totalling 30 laps.
 The first 15-lap leg took place in the morning, and the results determined the starting order for the second leg, with the winner starting from pole position.
 Following that, a five-hour break was observed to allow for the intervening support races.
 Later in the afternoon, the second 15-lap leg began.
 The driver who completed all 30 laps in the quickest time won overall.